Hsppie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This directory contains programs having functions and nested loops
+This directory contains functions and nested loops